 Unfortunately because of the timing of the various procurements and retirements, and the reorganisations necessary to take advantage of the new storage, some GWS may require more than one move during 2018.
 We will of course try to minimize disruption.

-/group_workspaces/jasmin4are now automounted.
+/group_workspaces/jasmin4 are now automounted.
 This means that they are not mounted by a particular host until the moment they are first accessed.
 If the workspace you are expecting to see is not listed at the top level (

 /group_workspaces/jasmin4/) you should

 lsthe full path of the workspace, and after a very short delay the workspace should appear.
 This also explains reports of different workspaces being mounted on different jasmin machines: only those which are being actively used are mounted at any one time.
+If you are still unable to find your GWS, please contact your GWS manager in the first instance, as they should have up-to-date information about their GWS and can liaise with CEDA support on your behalf.

 On 14th March,

 /work/scratch-nompiiohas been created (size 250TB) on new flash-based storage which should have significant performance benefits particularly for operations involving lots of small files.
+PLEASE USE THIS AREAunless you have a good reason to use the other.